-Kami Chavis, JD, is associate provost for academic affairs and oversees much of the academic and strategic initiatives of the University while working closely with the Reynolda House Museum of American Art, WFDD, WFU Art Collections, the Humanities Institute, the Teaching and Learning Center, the Professional Development Center, online education, START Gallery, the Women’s Center, LGBTQ Center, University Press, Title IX, and the Secrest Artists Series.
+Kami Chavis, JD, is vice provost and oversees much of the academic and strategic initiatives of the University while working closely with the Reynolda House Museum of American Art, WFDD, WFU Art Collections, the Humanities Institute, the Teaching and Learning Center, the Professional Development Center, online education, START Gallery, the Women’s Center, LGBTQ Center, University Press, Title IX, and the Secrest Artists Series.
 She is also Director of the Criminal Justice Program and a Professor of Law.

 As the founder of the Criminal Justice Program, Kami led the law school to national prominence in researching and analyzing police and prosecutorial accountability and the U.S. criminal justice system.
 As the law school’s associate dean of research and public engagement, she has helped to elevate the visibility and impact of her law faculty colleagues’ scholarship and public programs.
 A well-known faculty member and administrator, Kami has been active with community members across the University.
 Since 2015 she had led the University’s Police Accountability Task Force.